 A good tip for successfully completing this turn is to remember to start to turn your wheels in the opposite direction just before you stop.
 Do not steer while the car is stationary.
-This is called 'dry steering' and can cause damage to steer the wheels.
+This is called 'dry steering' and can cause damage to tyres and steering mechanisms.